Students, teachers take part in first virtual 9/11 'Teach to Remember' program

 “It was very engaging,” Wrabley’s student Aiden Albright said about the program.

-He and his class along with learners from Reese's early period watched the introduction from Friends' Executive Director Donna Gibson, part of the investigation into the crash and other ranger material.
+He and his class, along with students from Reese’s early period, watched the introduction from Friends’ Executive Director Donna Gibson, part of the investigation into the crash and other ranger material.

 Albright said it appeared the events of Sept.
 11 made everyone start to care more about the country.